English Comprehensive Major: Secondary Licensure Emphasis

 Program Requirements

 The Secondary Licensure Emphasis requires 51 credits, including three credits of upper-division English electives.
-ENG 352 Children's Literature and ENG 499 Internship in English may not be used as electives in English.
+ENG 499 Internship in English may not be used as an elective in English.
 In addition, students must fulfill the requirements of the Secondary Licensure Option (see description under Education).
 The following courses are required:

 COM 241Media Writing3